Bachelor of Science

 Dr. Robert Veillette

 Tombazzi, Anna, "Design of Shape-Conforming Nosecone for Optimal Fluid Flow from Transonic to Supersonic Range" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 672.

 Aerodynamics and Fluid Mechanics Commons, Aviation and Space Education Commons, Metallurgy Commons, Navigation, Guidance, Control and Dynamics Commons, Other Electrical and Computer Engineering Commons, Other Materials Science and Engineering Commons, Other Mechanical Engineering Commons, Power and Energy Commons, Space Vehicles Commons, Structures and Materials Commons